How to build muscle at home

 2. Hold the pose for longer

-Don’t want to play around with tonnes of fancy variations?
-A simple hold could be the key to keeping body-weight exercises challenging.
+Don’t want to play around with tons of fancy variations?
+A simple hold could be the key to keeping bodyweight exercises challenging.

 Adding holds to your bodyweight moves is a great way to tackle progressive overload.

 Try this: perform your standard amount of reps, but add a hold to each one.
 You’ll be feeling the burn in no time.